Approximate subgroups of residually nilpotent groups: Residually nilpotent groups

 \section{Residually nilpotent groups}

-A group $G$ is said to be \emph{residually nilpotent} if for every non-identity element $g\in G$ there exists a homomorphism $\pi:G\to N$ from $G$ to a nilpotent group $N$ such that $\pi(g)\ne1$.
-This is a strictly weaker condition than that of being nilpotent; finitely generated free groups are residually nilpotent, for example.
+A group $G$ is said to be \emph{residually nilpotent} if for every non-identity element $g\in G$ there exists a nilpotent group $N$ and a homomorphism $\pi:G\to N$ such that $\pi(g)\ne1$.
+This is a strictly weaker condition than that of being nilpotent: finitely generated free groups are residually nilpotent, for example.
 In this section we extend our results from nilpotent groups to this more general setting, using an argument similar to one appearing in \cite{nfdl}.